DevSecOps: Integrating Security into Your CI/CD Pipeline

 Break Down the Silos

 Security, development, and operations need to work together.
-Not in theory—in practice.
+Not in theoryâin practice.
+This requires organizational change, not just technical change.

 One client put a security engineer on each development team for three months.
 Vulnerability rates dropped 70%.
 Why?
 Because developers could ask questions in real-time instead of waiting for security reviews.
+"Is this the right way to handle authentication?" gets answered immediately, not two weeks later in a code review.
+The security engineer becomes a resource, not a gatekeeper.

 Blameless Post-Mortems: Learn, Don't Punish

 When a security issue makes it to production (and it will), don't play the blame game.
+Blame creates a culture where people hide mistakes.
+You want a culture where people report mistakes immediately so they can be fixed.

 Measuring Success: Numbers That Tell the Real Story